How to diversify your crypto portfolio

 Unless you live in a cave, you have definitely heard of bitcoin.
 It was he who gave birth to this whole concept of a decentralized, borderless and peer-to-peer financial crypto-ecosystem.
 Hence its popularity and fame.
 If you are stuck on the question of where to start investing in cryptocurrencies, then Bitcoin is probably a good place to start.

-We all know that crypto markets are extremely volatile, but if you are looking for a “relatively” safer and more stable option in the crypto space to diversify your portfolio, BTC is your first stop.
+We all know that the crypto markets are extremely volatile, but if you are looking for a “relatively” safer and more stable option in the crypto space to diversify your portfolio, BTC is your first stop.

 Explanation of decisions of the first and second levels